OfficialPixelBrush/smb1/README.md

-# SMB1PC
+# SMB1C
- This is a transpilation of Super Mario Bros. into C, aiming to port it natively to the PC.
+ This is a transpilation of Super Mario Bros. into C, partially aiming to port it natively to the PC.

-# Progress
- Progress: 0.0%

 # Goals
 ### Main Goal